Miissy/LandingPage/README.md

 # LandingPage
-Recreating Langding Page from The Odin Project
+Recreating Landing Page from The Odin Project